 ESD is looking for guidance and advice from the Employment Security Advisory Council to determine how we can make WorkSource more attractive to employers by building a business model to help employers hire more qualified candidates, and help more people secure employment.

-WorkSource.wa.com Demonstration: Kelly Lindseth, Technical Assistant and Training Director, Workforce and Career Development
+WorkSource.wa.com Demonstration: Kelly Lindseth, Technical Assistance and Training Director, Workforce and Career Development Division

 ESD is working with Monster Government Solutions on a new transformational web-based job-match system for job seekers and employers that will launch in January 2016.
 WorkSourceWA.com will improve job-match capabilities for employers to help them hire more qualified candidates using Monster’s 6Sense technology.